 BREAKFAST IN BAR DEL PONTE

 The price is a bit higher than other restaurants, but it is true that the quality was very good.
-This is why it is not a place for tourists only, but the inhabitants of Syracuse usually go to dinner.
-But remember to reserve a table because it can be full.
+This is why it is not a place for tourists only, but locals of Syracuse usually go to dinner.
+But remember to book a table because it can be full.

 ICE CREAM AT ANY TIME IN LA GELATERIA FIORDILATTE

-In la gelateria Fiordelatte we take the best ice cream of the whole trip.
-The creaminess of its creations is insurmountable.
+In the gelateria Fiordelatte we took one of the best ice creams of the trip.
+The creaminess of their creations is unbeatable.
 In addition, the infinity of flavors and the friendliness of the staff made it my favorite Sicilian ice cream shop.
-If you go to Syracuse you cannot miss it, to have breakfast, to have lunch and even to have dinner.
+If you go to Syracuse you cannot miss it; to have breakfast, to have lunch and even to have dinner.
 Ice cream for everyone!!

-Finally, on the following map of Syracuse you will find all the places of interest and tourist attractions represented.
+Finally, on the following map of Syracuse you will find all the points of interest and tourist attractions represented.

-We hope that your day in Syracuse is as fun and complete as it was ours, and if you have any question we will see you at the comments, travelers.
+We hope that your day in Syracuse is as fun and complete as it was ours, and if you have any question we will be happy to help you on the comments 😉